svhi/BioDivAppConfigEditor/README.md

 the "node_modules" folder and delete it.
 Afterwards repeat the steps above once again.

 For frontend development you might want to run the project in development mode and use the command "grunt serve" on the project folder.
-It will start a separate instance of the frontend with enables browser sync.
-Browser sync allows faster development because it takes care of reloading changes files into the browser.
+It will start a separate instance of the frontend with enabled browser sync.
+Browser sync allows faster development because it takes care of reloading changed files into the browser.